skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 > The iso files need to be downloaded from Azure blob to Skytap LPAR
 > using Azure Storage Explorer.

-2. Once the backup .iso files are downloaded to Skytap Windows VM, FTP
+2. Once the backup .ISO files are downloaded to Skytap Windows VM, FTP
     > the required files to NFS IBM i LPAR or target IBM i LPAR
     > depending on backups strategy